micttyoid/articles/data/blog/2025/5/bevy-post-startup-check.md

 # Plugin-side checkup by PostStartup

-Designing a plugin, the `Poststartup` stage in Bevy's schedule is an excellent timeline to check on intial game condition with less overhead.
+Designing a plugin, the `Poststartup` stage in Bevy's schedule is an excellent interval to check on intial game condition with less overhead.

 ## Simplified main schedule in Bevy upto "First"